 10.3) Invitation to the Business Meetings

 As regards both the Annual Business Meetings and the Extraordinary Business Meetings, the members are to be invited in writing at least 6 weeks prior to the date of the meeting.
-The invitation is to include the agenda of the meeting and shall be extended by the Executive Board.

 10.5) Right to attend and voting

 Ordinary members in good standing and honorary members of the society shall have the right to attend the Business Meeting.
 Every member shall have one vote.
 A transfer of the voting right shall not be possible.
 The Business Meeting shall reach a quorum irrespective of the number of members present.

 The Business Meeting shall in principle vote and decide by a relative majority of votes.
 Decisions involving an amendment of the statutes of the Society or its dissolution shall require a two third majority of the votes cast.
 The presiding member shall have the casting vote in the event of a tie.

 The Business Meeting shall be chaired by the President.

 The following duties lie within the authority of the Business Meeting: